Hemsagar24/Nokia/README.md

         2. .env file present to change the Db before run(urls & profiles are mentioned in the .env file comment section)

-   Note: Just adding one point this implementation i thought of doing via Actualstack(LIFO) methodology,
+   Note: Just adding one point

+   this implementation i thought of doing via Actual Stack(LIFO) methodology,

          like implementing proper push()/pop(),

-         as it was mentioned in the problem statment to implement Stach(LIFO),
+         as it was mentioned in the problem statment to implement Stack(LIFO),

          however i find some loopholes on that implementation as per my analysis.